 1. Talk To A Real Doctor

 Search engines are not meant to treat your health issues.
-They have information, but it’s best if you don’t spend time furiously searching symptoms on the internet, and finally declaring that you have X, Y, or Z.
+They have information, but it’s best if you don’t spend time furiously searching symptoms on the internet and coming to a diagnosis on your own.

 2. Know What To Search On The Internet